The Criminal Record Discrimination Project (CRDP) is an Aboriginal-led collaboration between numerous community and legal organisations.

 Prior to the consultation Stan Winford, Associate Director at RMIT University’s Centre for Innovative Justice, interviewed Aboriginal Legal Services from other states and territories to find out what they thought were the pros and cons of the legislation they have in place.
 This research informed the discussion.

-Woor-Dungin has now produced a position paper summing up the recommendations from the consultation.
-This will be distributed for endorsement and then fed into a report to be tabled at an Aboriginal Justice Forum in October 2017.
+Woor-Dungin produced a position paper summing up the recommendations from the consultation.
+This was distributed for endorsement and forms part of our submission, along with 11 case-studies of Aboriginal people with a criminal record who have experienced discrimination, to the statewide Aboriginal Justice Forum to be held in Swan Hill, Victoria, on 12–13 December.

 For more information, please contact: